-FOR USE AT THE FIFTIETH ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 11th 2021 AT 3:00 P.M.
-IN A VIRTUAL FORMAT.
+FOR USE AT THE FIFTY-FIRST ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD AT LLOYD ERSKINE SANDIFORD CENTRE ON WEDNESDAY MAY 11TH 2022 AT 5:30 P.M.

 - 1. You have the right to appoint a person (who need not be a Shareholder) to represent you at the Meeting other than the management nominee.
 If you wish to designate as proxy a person other than the management nominee, you should strike out their names and insert in the space provided the name of the person you wish to designate as proxy. - 2.
 When signing in a fiduciary or representative capacity, please provide full title as such.
 In the event of a Joint Shareholder, each should sign.
 A company should sign by an officer or attorney duly authorised in writing or under corporate seal. - 3.
 If this form of proxy is not dated in the space provided, it is deemed to bear the date on which it was mailed to the Shareholder. - 4.
-To be valid, this proxy must be signed and deposited with the Group Corporate Secretary at 1st Floor, 24 Broad Street, Bridgetown, St. Michael, Barbados or emailed to corporatesecretary@caveshepherd.com, no later than 4.00 p.m.
-(Barbados time) on May 06th 2021, or if the Meeting is adjourned not less than 48 hours (excluding Sundays and Bank Holidays) before any adjourned Meeting. - 5.
-Please refer to the NOTES FOR THE ANNUAL GENERAL MEETING for details on how to participate in the 2021 Annual General Meeting.
+To be valid, this proxy must be signed and deposited with the Group Corporate Secretary at Cave Shepherd & Co.
+Limited, One + Haggatt Hall, Haggatt Hall, St. Michael, Barbados BB11059 or emailed to corporatesecretary@caveshepherd.com, no later than 4.00 p.m.
+(Barbados time) on May 06th 2022, or if the Meeting is adjourned not less than 48 hours (excluding Sundays and Bank Holidays) before any adjourned Meeting.